Tom Stienstra

 A severe brain injury as a young man shaped his view of the world towards appreciation of the wilderness, and in the 2020s he was treated for brain cancer.
+According this his book, Heaven Delayed, from 2021 to 2025, Tom had seven brain surgeries, one fluid-blood drain, seven CyberKnife treatments and two years of immunotherapy infusions.

 Early life and education

 Stienstra grew up in Palo Alto, California, where he graduated from Palo Alto High School in 1972.
 He was editor of the Sentinel at Foothill College in Los Altos Hills and received his degree in journalism in 1976 from San Jose State University.

 In 1975, when he was 21, Stienstra was in college and working alone at night at a gas station in Menlo Park when he received a severe head wound from a hatchet during an attempted robbery.
 Later treated for post-traumatic stress disorder, he adopted a dog he named Rebel and began to spend as much time as possible in the remote outdoors, frequently hiking into wilderness areas of California and beyond.
 He also obtained a pilot's license.
 After Rebel's death, he adopted several more dogs as hiking companions.